azat-co/practicalnode/chapter7/chapter7.md

 }
 ```

-In the `exports.add` method, find this line of Mongoskin code:
+Next, in the `exports.add` method, find this line of Mongoskin code:

 ```js
 req.collections.articles.insert(